 \subsection{Study Procedure}

 To gather the human-perceived personality of each chatbot, we recruited English-speaking participants from Prolific\footnote{https://www.prolific.com}, with each participant assessing one chatbot.
 At the beginning of the survey, participants were given the task’s objective, along with clear instructions on how to start the conversation, including an example to clarify how the participant might approach the task.
 A privacy reminder is included to ensure no private information is shared.
-After interacting with the chatbot, each participant filled out the chatbot personality evaluation questionnaire and completed a separate User Experience Questionnaire (UEQ) \cite{laugwitz2008construction}.
+After interacting with the chatbot, each participant filled out the chatbot personality evaluation questionnaire and completed a separate User Experience Questionnaire (UEQ) \citep{laugwitz2008construction}.
 The entire process was designed to take 10 to 15 minutes.
+Appendix \ref{appendix:dataset} presents a summary of the collected dataset statistics.
 Appendix \ref{appendix:participant} presents detailed participant statistics and their demographic information.